thosgood/this-weeks-finds/markdown/251-300/week296.md

 category where:

 -   An object is a finite-dimensional real vector space.
--   A morphism Q: V \to W is a nonnegative quadratic form Q on V+W.
+-   A morphism Q\colon  V \to  W is a nonnegative quadratic form Q on V+W.

 How do we compose these morphisms?
 Using the principle of minimum power!
-Given morphisms P: U \to V and Q: V \to W, we define their composite QP: U \to W by
+Given morphisms P: U \to V and Q: V \to W, we define their composite QP\colon  U \to W by

 QP(u,w) = min~v\ ∈\ V~ P(u,v) + Q(v,w)